 In a circular economy, organisations increase product durability, recycle materials and products, use sustainable energy and reuse and repurpose resources.
-It applies not only to the production of goods and services but also to how they are used by customers, such as repairing something if it breaks rather than throwing it away, repurposing products into new uses, and buying secondhand products.
+It applies not only to the production and consumption of goods and services but also to how they are used by customers, such as repairing something if it breaks rather than throwing it away, repurposing products into new uses, and buying secondhand products.

 The concept of a circular economy isn’t new – many developing countries already undertake circular actions in certain industries.
 However, more needs to be done to adopt this economic model.
 The 2021 Circularity Gap Report states that the global circular economy needs to double by 2030 to make a noticeable impact.

 Our services can help support your organisation’s efforts to reduce its environmental impact and better manage waste, such as our ISO 14001 environmental management certification and our resource efficiency and waste prevention services.

 It can deliver several benefits, including: